-As a director, my hands-on knowledge of the postproduction process lets me maximize resources by taking advantage of technology to improve what’s being done on set, while avoiding over-reliance on “fix-it-in-post” solutions that are more expensive (and painful) to do later.
-My feature “Four Weeks, Four Hours” screened at Manhattan’s NewFilmmakers series, and the Colorado Breckenridge, Salento Italy, Portland Longbaugh, Toronto ReelHeART, Hollywood FAIF, and San Fernando Valley film festivals.
-I’ve just finished “The Place Where You Live,” a 15 minute science fiction short which is playing film festivals in 2014-15, and I’m in development on Starship Detritus, an animated science fiction series.
+As a director, my hands-on knowledge of the post-production process lets me maximize resources by taking advantage of technology to improve what’s being done on set, while avoiding over-reliance on “fix-it-in-post” solutions that are more expensive (and painful) to do later.
+My most recent film, “The Place Where You Live,” a 12 minute effects-intensive science fiction short, played 18 film festivals in 2014-15.
+My gritty survival feature “Four Weeks, Four Hours” screened at festivals worldwide in 2006, including Manhattan’s NewFilmmakers series, and the Colorado Breckenridge, Salento Italy, Portland Longbaugh, Toronto ReelHeART, Hollywood FAIF, and San Fernando Valley film festivals.
+I continue to be in development on Starship Detritus, an animated science fiction series.

 I also write extensively about color correction and post-production.
 My best selling work is the